-Known for its hospitality EPOS software, the GoodTill have branched out and created a table-ordering piece of kit.
+Known for its hospitality EPOS software, goodtill have branched out and created a table-ordering piece of kit.
 It’s not an app, so customers don’t need to download it beforehand.
 Watch the explainer video here.
-Their rate starts at 2.4% + 20p and includes all card transactions fees.
-Powered by Stripe.

 - They specify where in the dining establishment they are sitting, then “checkout” and pay.

 - The order prints a ticket to the kitchen and the system notifies the guests of waiting time via email.